karlikp/Carrier_cpp/README.md

 Feel free to change the content of the dataset.txt file or change the central city instead of Poznan to test my program ^^

-Remember about appropriate data order:<br>
+Remember to place the data in the right order:<br>
 [city1] [city2] [distance1]<br>
 [city2] [city3] [distance2]<br>
 etc.<br>